-The land of one of the most Ancient Civilizations is so much more than just the Pyramids.
+The land located in the northeastern corner of Africa, is one of the most Ancient Civilizations and is so much more than just the Pyramids.
 Five nights on the river Nile gives you a complete experience of the region.
 Observing the busy Suez Canal through the city of Ismailia is very exciting.

 November - February

 |Cairo to Cairo